-energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.3 It is not possible to determine which business establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
+There is not a North American Industry Classification System (NAICS) code specific for energy consultants.
+Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.
+It is not possible to determine which business establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
 The information shown in Table 9 provides an upper bound indication of the size of this sector in California.